kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-11-13.md

 * Progress check for worked on tasks

-    Discuessed what each of us had accomplished with the previous tasks we had been working on as well as providing reccomnedations for each part being worked on.
-Made sure everyone was doing ok with the tasks they were working on were going to be able to accomplish what they needed to.
+    Discussed what each of us had accomplished with the previous tasks we had been working on as well as providing reccomendations for each part being worked on.
+Made sure everyone was doing ok with the tasks they were working on and were going to be able to accomplish what they needed to.

 * Suggestions for project